Why "being trendy" is no longer a part of my vocabulary.

 While there is a modicum of truth to that excuse (I sell vintage clothing online and it is nice to see what I should stock up on, though most items I sell are traditional pieces), there is also a small part of me that wonders if what I've transitioned to (slow fashion) is where I should be.

 Yet, the moment I check in on J. Crew, L.L.
-Bean, and a few other traditional clothiers (even Target), I instantly understand why I'll never go back to the old days of being "on trend."
+Bean, and a few other traditional clothiers (even Target), I instantly remember why I'll never go back to the old days of being "on trend."
 The money I've spent!
 The fashion I thought was cool—oh my.

 Being on trend means time and money hurrying after something that is going to change a few months later.
 Forever.
 I'll never catch up.
 I'll never be perfectly fashionable.
 I'll never stop running the fashion race because that's the concept behind fast fashion.